AditModi/hashnode-github/cmisqi4mh000f02l1cema2lut.md

 ## **Apple on Graviton — A Rare and Powerful Guest Moment**

-One of the most interesting segments was Payam Murashidi from Apple.
+One of the most interesting segments was Payam Mirrashidi from Apple.

 He shared: